 Here are two examples of how the same family could sign their names:

-James and Callie Snyder (You can include your last name or leave it off.)
+James and Callie Snyder (include the last name or leave it off)

-Beth, Timothy, and Leah Johnson (The children’s last name is included since it’s not Snyder, but all the children share the same name.)
+Beth, Timothy, and Leah Johnson (the children’s last name is included since it’s not Snyder, but all the children share the same last name)

-Beth, Timothy, and Leah (This time the children’s last name isn’t included because two of the children’s last names are Snyder and one’s last name is Johnson.
+Beth, Timothy, and Leah (This time the children’s last name isn’t included because two of the children’s last names are Snyder and the other child’s last name is Johnson.
 The children’s names have been listed by age from oldest to youngest.)

 Life is too often too short.
 I receive several letters each year from parents asking whether they should include the name of their child who died during the year.
-I also receive emails from wives wanting to know whether they should also sign the card for their late husband.
-It breaks my heart.
+I also receive emails from people wanting to know whether they should also sign the card for their late spouse or partner.

 If I had included his name, it would have caused confusion.
 (Social media was a few years away when he died.)
 People in other states who heard he died could have thought they heard incorrectly.
 For those who were closest to us and had been at his funeral and with me afterwards, I would have turned a Christmas card into a stark reminder of loss.

 No one ever has to send Christmas cards.
 If it’s a sad time in your life and you feel like skipping them, please, please, please do.
 And if writing them makes you feel better, then by all means send them.

 One option: you can sign the card with your name, and the names of any other family members, and then under your name(s), write, “and in remembrance of Chuck.”